 The undergraduate program in electrical engineering leading to a Bachelor of Science in Electrical Engineering emphasizes fundamental concepts with functional understanding to prepare the engineering graduate for a lifelong, professional career.
 The program in electrical engineering is accredited by the Engineering Accreditation Commission of ABET.

-Students pursuing a masters' degree can earn a Master of Engineering in Electrical Engineering or a Master of Science in Electrical Engineering.
+Students pursuing a masters' degree can earn a Master of Science in Electrical Engineering, either Thesis or Non-Thesis.
 We offer a fast track program to a Master's degree for undergraduates.
 And for students pursuing doctoral work, we offer a Ph.D. in Electrical Engineering.